top of page

 I mean the grocery store is a great place to start.

+MEG: Yeah.
 And I think sometimes when we're approaching sustainability or zero waste or low, waist, whatever you want to title it, when you're approaching that to start, it can be really, really overwhelming.

-So I like what you guys are saying as just take one small thing like going to the grocery store because you probably do that on a weekly or bi-weekly Weekly basis and kind of learning about all the things that you buy in that realm.
+So I like what you guys are saying as just take one small thing like going to the grocery store because you probably do that on a weekly or bi-weekly basis and kind of learning about all the things that you buy in that realm.

 And then you can kind of expand outward and then it becomes less overwhelming.